CredentialEngine/pathways/Overview.md

 A *Pathway Expression* is an informal notion of a machine actionable encoding of either a single *Pathway* or an aggregation of logically related *Pathways* defining alternative paths that are bound together in a single expression.

-As defined, the basic building blocks of a *Pathway* form a (RDF) directed graph as illustrated by the following figure where we see a *Pathway* pointing to a *Pathway Component* identified as the destination milestone or root node of the pathway (e.g., a bachelor degree in nursing) and a set of preceding *Pathway Components* defining earlier milestones back to an origin (e.g., a high school diploma).
+As defined, the basic building blocks of a *Pathway* form an (RDF) directed graph as illustrated by the following figure where we see a *Pathway* pointing to a *Pathway Component* identified as the destination milestone or root node of the pathway (e.g., a bachelor degree in nursing) and a set of preceding *Pathway Components* defining earlier milestones back to an origin (e.g., a high school diploma).

 ![simple_directed_graph](https://user-images.githubusercontent.com/2939046/48304790-89bf1080-e4d4-11e8-9c3b-2a5ae24093ae.png)